NicolasSerranoGarcia/DeskUp/README.md

   <br/>

   <h1>DeskUp</h1>
-  <p>A cross-platform desktop application to save and restore your workspaces instantly.</p>
+  <p>A lightweight desktop application written in C++ to save and restore your workspaces instantly.</p>
 </div>

 <!-- TABLE OF CONTENTS -->